tomrod/andana/index.md

 Reality differs from your pattern recognition: you probably haven't come across this term.
 (In no way does that diminish its importance).
 In part of the world (chiefly the Visayan Islands), *andana* takes a wonderfully rich meaning: **narrative**.

-[Storytelling is part of what makes us human.](https://www.forbes.com/sites/stevedenning/2012/03/09/the-science-of-storytelling/#4f9a68502d8a) You receive an tell stories daily.
+[Storytelling is part of what makes us human.](https://www.forbes.com/sites/stevedenning/2012/03/09/the-science-of-storytelling/#4f9a68502d8a) You participate in and tell stories daily.
 Sometimes they nest themselves to share something [sublime](https://en.wikipedia.org/wiki/Allegory_of_the_Cave), other times they share something [highly technical](https://en.wikipedia.org/wiki/Markov_chain#Gambling).
 In no way is the narrative less important to the latter.
 [Narrative is essential.](https://www.forbes.com/sites/brentdykes/2016/03/31/data-storytelling-the-essential-data-science-skill-everyone-needs/#16820dbf52ad) And often, storytelling is a lost art in the data science space -- yet, narratives run decision making in our world.

 -----